rajveerjat/rajveerjat.github.io/_pages/about.md

 Welcome!

-I work at AI/ML Lab, Western Digital in San Jose and pursue academic research in my free time.
+I work at AI/ML team, Western Digital in San Jose and pursue academic research in my free time.

 I hold a PhD in Econometrics from the University of California, Riverside.